lucendio/lecture-devops-code/tutorials-solutions/04_automate-webserver-installation/README.md

 * (optional) placing Nginx-specific code in a role

-#### 4. Apply the configuration using the Ansible toolchain
+#### 4. Apply the configuration using the Ansible tool chain

 ```bash
 ansible-playbook -i ./inventory ./playbook.yml
 ```

-__NOTE:__ In case you want to let Vagrant take care of the inventory, you may want to [invoke Ansible directly from Vagrant](https://www.vagrantup.com/docs/provisioning/ansible)
+__NOTE:__ In case you would like to let Vagrant take care of the inventory, you may want to [invoke Ansible directly from Vagrant](https://www.vagrantup.com/docs/provisioning/ansible)